Language selection

 Usability / User Testing / Disability inclusive user testing

-Is the process of conducting usability testing with people with disabilities.
+means the process of conducting usability testing with people with disabilities.
 This step is an important part of the user experience design process.
 It ensures that a product or system:

 • is accessible and easy to use for all users, including those with disabilities